Dear Sovryn community,

 Thank you so much in advance for your honest and constructive criticisms, please do not hesitate to raise your voice, as we are listening.
 Finally, thank you for being such an awesome community.

 I hereby submit this SIP to hold two Token Sales for the Mintlayer MLT governance token on Sovryn’s Origins platform, and to expand the Sovryn dApp to the Mintlayer blockchain.

-The intention of putting forth this SIP for a Bitocracy vote is to obtain permission for Mintlayer’s use of the Origins platform to perform these sales, and to begin the development of the Sovryn dApp on the Mintlayer blockchain, starting with the Origins launchpad (for Q1 2022), and continuing with other DEX features (throughout 2022 and 2023).
+The intention of putting forth this SIP for a Bitocracy vote is to obtain permission for Mintlayer’s use of the Origins platform to perform these sales, and to begin the development of the Sovryn dApp on the Mintlayer blockchain.
+If this SIP will pass, the sales will be performed according to the detailed program below.

 Mintlayer could be a game-changing innovation for the Bitcoin ecosystem.
 We would like to invite the Sovryn Bitocracy to imagine a future where you can directly exchange native Bitcoin (as opposed to a wrapped or pegged version) for any token (including NFTs and privacy-oriented tokens with confidential transactions) with atomic swaps and even use the Lightning Network., Mintlayer will make this possible on a sidechain whose consensus mechanism partly derives its security from Bitcoin’s Proof of Work through a system of anchors and checkpoints on Bitcoin blocks.

 By building Mintlayer side by side with the Sovryn community, we are not just hoping to gain a like-minded ecosystem of future users who share our vision and values, but most importantly, we want this community to be one of Mintlayer’s largest stakeholders, empowering Sovryns to steer the direction of the project, especially during the coming months, which will be most crucial for Mintlayer’s early development.